Coral Gables approves Florida’s first plastic bag ban

 Initially, retail violators will receive warnings.
 After the year-long window ends, fines will be issued starting at $50 and increasing to $500 after a third violation.

-The ordinance does provide for exceptions including: plastic bags that the shopper provides, plastic bags without handles, bags used to hold prescription medicines at a pharmacy or veterinarian’s office, dry cleaning bags, pet waste bags, yard waste or trash bags and newspaper bags.
+The ordinance does provide for exceptions, including: plastic bags that the shopper provides, plastic bags without handles, bags used to hold prescription medicines at a pharmacy or veterinarian’s office, dry-cleaning bags, pet waste bags, yard waste, trash bags and newspaper bags.

 The item also encourages businesses to promote the use of reusable bags and gives retailers the option to provide reusable compostable or paper bags for free or at a fee determined by the business owner.